Hockey

 As they have in all but two Boston Marathons since 2012, Norwood, Massachusetts natives Matt Brown and Lucas Carr will run the Boston Marathon on Monday and once again serve as an inspiration to so many.

-Carr (45) met Brown (31) in January of 2010 when Brown, then 16, suffered a spinal cord injury while playing hockey for Norwood (MA) High School.
+Carr (45) met Brown (31) in January of 2010 when Brown, then 15, suffered a spinal cord injury while playing hockey for Norwood (MA) High School.
 The injury left him paralyzed from the neck down.
-Carr, then 33, heard about Brown’s injury, and he immediately reached out to his family to see if he could help.
-Carr played hockey at Norwood High School and major junior hockey in Canada, and wanted to be there for a fellow hockey player and Norwood native.
+Carr, then 30, heard about Brown’s injury, and he immediately reached out to his family to see if he could help.
+Having previously known the family before Brown’s injury, and wanting to be there for a fellow hockey player from Norwood, Carr reached out to the family.
 At first, Carr worked to get Brown’s story out and to help Brown remain active in the hockey community.

 However, after visiting Brown at the Shepard Center for Brain and Spinal Injuries in Atlanta with a military friend, Carr felt a calling to take his support to Brown to an even higher level.
 Little did he know that 15 years later, he and Brown would become part of the Boston Marathon tradition, help so many in similar situations to Brown’s, and eventually form the Matt Brown Foundation.